 If you've had weight loss surgery in the past which has not worked, or worked for a while and then failed, or maybe just been plagued by complications, your surgeon may recommend revisional surgery.

-It may mean simply correcting a problem with what you have, or may involve converting your previous (failed) operation into another type of operation, or even reversing your previous operation altogether.
+It may mean simply adjusting the operation you already have, or converting your previous (failed) operation into another type of operation, or even reversing your previous operation altogether.

 Some well known revisional procedures include:

 Revisional surgery is usually quite complex and the decision to have it should not be taken lightly.
 Outcomes are less predictable than after first-time surgery.
-Due to the potential risks and complications, it should be planned carefully.
+Due to the potential risks and complications, it should be planned very carefully.